 What is vendor’s compensation?

 Vendor’s compensation is a type of rebate for collecting taxes.
-The Accounting department transfers vendor’s compensation back to the revenue accounts at different intervals during the year, usually quarterly.
+The Accounting department transfers vendor’s compensation back to the revenue accounts.

 Why do we have a deadline for sales tax that has to be adhered to so strictly?

 There are approximately 80 departments that collect sales tax and remit reports to

 Accounting.
 Accounting has to verify, correct, and consolidate all of these individual